ucl-isd/moodle-mod_coursework/README.md

 Releases
 =================
+**July 2018**

+* general bug fixes

 **March 2018**

 * general bug fixes
 * bug fix to respect Moodle "Restrict Access" for individual students and groups
 * bug fix to encode % sign properly for feedback files which was causing "Bad Request" server error
+* added new scheduled tasks to process enrolment/unenrolment allocations when user is enrolled/unenrolled from the course. <br>
+  This is to make sure the allocation takes place in the background preventing pages freeze.
+This is set by default to run every 1 hour,<br> but if you require it more often, change settings in the scheduled tasks

 New features: